mjenior/mjenior.github.io/_posts/2015-12-08-Assembly qc.md

 #### Streptomycin

+Not finished yet...

 ### Assemblies of Great Prairie Soil Metagenome Grand Challenge Datasets

-As a standard of comparison I used Megahit's results from the [### Assemblies of Great Prairie Soil Metagenome Grand Challenge Datasets](https://hku-bal.github.io/megabox/GrePraGChallenge.html).
+As a standard of comparison I used Megahit's results from the [Assemblies of Great Prairie Soil Metagenome Grand Challenge Datasets](https://hku-bal.github.io/megabox/GrePraGChallenge.html).
 The challenge was to assemble these extremely complex and historically difficult to assemble metagenomes from soil samples across the country.
 They posted a few quality metrics they achieved and they compare pretty favorably with what I was able to get out of my data.